WRITE A REVIEW

 Hair: Brown, Straight, Medium

 ...
-Before writing this review, I researched this produced on the Internet, and came to the conclusion that they company may have updated the product without mentioning it on the packaging... some were saying that the color I bought (Light) was a dupe for Ben Nye's Banana powder; but the color of my powder, while still warm toned, leans more peach.
+Before writing this review, I researched this produced on the Internet, and came to the conclusion that they company may have updated the product without mentioning it on the packaging... some were saying that the color I bought (Light) was a dupe for Ben Nye's Banana powder; but the color of my powder, while still warm toned, leans more peach- and it's not that light either, it should have been called 'Medium' in my opinion.
 And others were mentioning that it is good for oil control, but mine lists 'squalane' is an ingredient which is basically a moisturizer, and in my personal opinion not the best for those with oily skin.
 Along that line, I have also noticed that websites that listed the ingredients for this powder were a few years old, and did not include squalane; which could be part of the reason people used to say it was good for oil control.
 Actually, reading that there was squalane in the ingredients influenced me to try this product (because of my very dry skin); many high-end products that I have used included it in their products to give a smoothness to the skin.
 One last note too, there is no mention of this being in a 'Professional Series' as the title of this page says.
 The reason I put my review here instead of starting another page was because my package looks identical to the one pictured here, and because I believe this is the only loose powder L.A.
 Colors makes; so I'm writing here for a comparison with other reviewers.
 With all that out of the way, I must say that this is rather nice.
 It's natural looking, and looks smooth on the skin; it doesn't clump up, and I don't get that 'dirty' look around my mouth using this.
 And it actually does have some coverage to it.
 However, this is certainly a 'no frills' powder.
 It doesn't illuminate.
 It doesn't highlight.
 It has no special effects.
-It's just a setting powder.
+It's just a powder.
 Ironically, my old self would have loved this.
-I used to be obsessed with making my face makeup natural looking- it had to look like my skin, but smoother.
-The blush had to be natural.
-The lips had to be one step above natural.
-The eyes I always liked bold.
+I used to be obsessed with making my face makeup look like my bare skin, but smoother.
+My blush had to look like I was naturally blushing.
+The lips had to be one step about natural with just a hint of color or sheen.
+But, my eyes I always liked bold.
 But nowadays, I prefer the whole nine yards- highlight\contour, rainbow highlighter, illuminating powder, bold red lips look.
 So, I am looking for something more in a powder, but anyone who likes a natural smooth look should try this.
 I probably will mostly use this for a daytime look, or on days that I know I won't have time to do my usual look.
 Oh, and it only cost me $2 for this .70oz. tub.
 So, it's roughly on par with Airspun's price.
 [The math for that statement... lacolors- .70oz.
 Airspun- 2.3oz.
 You would need to purchase roughly 3.5 tubs of lacolors to equal 1 tub Airspun.
 So, if you bought 3.5 @ 2 dollars each, you'd pay $7- about the price of Airspun]

 1 of 1 people found this helpful.